shaanatwal/Hotel/README.md

 # Hotel
-JS HTML CSS Front End, connected to a mySQL database to deliver information to the front end.
+JS HTML CSS Front End, Java backend

+Back end is connected to a mySQL database to deliver information to the front end.